mampfes/hacs_waste_collection_schedule/README.md

 <img src="./doc/date-of-next-collections.png">
 <img src="./doc/next-collections-date-and-days.png">

-The information in the more-info popup can be displayed in 2 different format:
+The information in the more-info popup can be displayed in different formats:

-1. List of upcoming events:
+1. List of upcoming collections:

    <img src="./doc/more-info-upcoming.png">

-2. List of appointment-types and their next date:
+2. List of waste types and collection date:

    <img src="./doc/more-info-appointment-types.png">